neohaskell/NeoHaskell/context/collections.md

 The collection module will be imported qualified so the functions should never include the name of the type as a prefix or suffix.

+Note that the implemented functions MUST include the doc comments as per [doc comments file](./documentation.md).

 ## Constructors

 - `empty`: Constructs an empty collection